-The ScaleBioTM Single Cell RNA Sequencing Kit uses a 3-level combinatorial indexing strategy to resolve gene expression data at single cell resolution by using a combination of unique RT Barcodes, Ligation Barcodes and PCR Barcodes.
-The ScaleBio Seq Suite: RNA Data Analysis Pipeline is designed as an end-to-end workflow that takes users from raw sequencing output of their ScaleBio Single Cell RNA Sequencing Kit library to a thorough assessment of that library's performance, cell calling, and ultimately gene expression matrices.
+The QuantumScale Single Cell RNA Kit uses a combinatorial indexing strategy to resolve gene expression data at single cell resolution by using a combination of unique RT Barcodes, Barcoded Beads, and PCR barcodes.
+The ScaleBio Seq Suite: RNA Data Analysis Pipeline is designed as an end-to-end workflow that takes users from raw sequencing output of their QuantumScale Single Cell RNA Kit library to a thorough assessment of that library's performance, cell calling, and ultimately generation of gene expression matrices.

 This handbook serves as a high-level guide for setting up, running, and understanding the outputs of the ScaleBio Seq Suite: RNA Data Analysis Pipeline.
 For specific step-by-step instructions on installing and running the pipeline please refer to our GitHub repository.
 The introductory readme markdown file (README.md) provides an overview of the workflow.
-Additionally, there is a series of markdown files (.md) within ScaleRna/docs to help guide users in more detail at each major step.
+Additionally, there is a series of markdown files (\.md) within ScaleRna/docs to help guide users in more detail at each major step.